-The knowledgeable staff of Threads of Life will deliver a fascinating lecture on the history of Indonesian textiles and show us many samples of traditional ceremonial textiles used by the Balinese in their daily lives.
+The knowledgeable staff of Threads of Life will guide us in a trip to a weaving village and show us many samples of traditional ceremonial textiles used by the Balinese in their daily lives.

-You’ll travel with guides from Threads of Life to a traditional weaving village in East Bali.
-You’ll see the amazing process of ikat weaving from start to finish.
-Watch as the men separate threads into hanks and dye them using plastic raffia as a dye resist.
+While visiting the traditional weaving village in East Bali, you’ll see the amazing process of ikat weaving from start to finish.
+Watch as the men separate threads into hanks and dye them - a lengthy process using plastic raffia as a dye resist.
 The women weave these threads into beautiful traditional fabrics that are used in all aspects of Indonesian life.
 We visit a weaving cooperative where women can drop in and work on their length of ikat whenever they are able – they are paid by the piece and it supplements the family income.
-We will be able to buy these cotton ikats from Bali’s oldest traditional market.
-Spices will be for sale there too!
+We will be able to buy these cotton ikats from Bali’s oldest traditional market after we leave the village.

 During this hands-on indigo workshop you’ll manipulate a length of cotton voile and dye it using an indigo vat from the plant source – a technique that has been used traditionally for centuries.

 A highlight will be our visit to four fabric shops selling cotton and rayon batiks and hand-dyes at $2.50 US per meter!
 We’ve also discovered a fabulous silk shop.

 You’ll have another chance to shop for top-quality cotton ikat weaving in a showroom featuring contemporary and traditional fabrics sold by the meter.
 Have their talented tailors custom fit a garment from the fabrics you choose (with discounts for our group).